 When you refinance your home, you are paying off the previous loan and obtaining a new one.
 That new loan might have a better interest rate or a shorter term.

-When you refinance your home mortgage, you go through many processes you completed when you first obtained your original loan.
+When you refinance your home mortgage, you go through many processes you completed when you first obtained your original loan or you may check mortgage credit repair.
 There will be application fees, an appraisal, and a title search.
 You’ll also be paying a small percentage of the loan’s principal (3-6%).

 When you refinance, you can tap into the equity on your house to pay for things like emergency repairs or renovation projects.